- High-risk specialist

 - Ongoing Negotiation & Advocacy: Your dedicated account manager acts as your advocate in dealing with your bank and processor for the lifetime of your account.
-Whether your funds have been held or your account is under threat of closure, or perhaps things are looking up and you’re ready for a lower reserve or higher processing limits, PaymentCloud works on your behalf to negotiate what you need.
+Perhaps your funds have been held, or your account is under threat of closure.
+Or things are looking up, and you’re ready for a lower reserve or higher processing limits.
+Either way, PaymentCloud works on your behalf to negotiate what you need.

 - More Integrations: In addition to the shopping cart software integrations already described above, PaymentCloud can help you integrate with QuickBooks for accounting, gift card and loyalty programs, and more.

-PaymentCloud currently provides no pricing information on its website.
+No PaymentCloud pricing information can be found on the company’s website.
 This practice is common among many merchant account providers, especially those serving the high-risk sector.
 Prices are highly variable and will differ from one merchant to the next.
-The processing rates and account fees you’ll incur will depend on your business type, processing history, sales volume, credit history, and other factors.
+The processing rates and account fees you’ll incur will depend on your business’s type, processing history, sales volume, credit history, and other factors.

 Vague enough for you?
 Fortunately, we can help with more specifics!
 For starters, we know that PaymentCloud offers both tiered and interchange-plus pricing models.
 If you’ve submitted prior processing statements for comparison, you’ll most likely be offered a PaymentCloud quote based on the model you already had in place.